niks-v/ISO-6346-Check-Digit-Calculator/README.md

 # ISO 6346 Check Digit Calculator
 An ISO 6346 check digit calculator created in javascript.
 This module will work client side or server side and is relatively simple to use.
+This calculator was made specifically for shipping containers.

 See the check digit calculator in action @ https://www.abcchs.com.au/check-digit-calculator